News (film)

 News is a 2005 Indian Kannada-language drama film directed and written by M. K. Maheshwar.
-The film stars Upendra along with Reemma Sen (in her Kannada film debut) and Renuka Menon in the lead roles.
+The film stars Upendra along with Reema Sen and Renuka Menon in the lead roles.
 The film was produced by Sri Vidya Pictures.

-The film released on 4 August 2005 to generally positive reviews from critics.
+The film was released on 4 August 2005 to generally positive reviews from critics.
 However, the film failed commercially at the box-office.
 The critics commented that the plot elements of the movie had loose similarities with Malayalam movies like Iyer the Great and New Delhi.